hashicorp/terraform/website/docs/language/workspaces/via-backends.html.md

 ---
 layout: "language"
-page_title: "State: Workspaces"
+page_title: "Workspaces via Terraform state backends"
-sidebar_current: "docs-state-workspaces"
+sidebar_current: "docs-workspaces"
-description: |-
-  Workspaces allow the use of multiple states with a single configuration directory.
 ---

-# Workspaces
+# Workspaces via Terraform state backends

-Each Terraform configuration has an associated [backend](/docs/language/settings/backends/index.html) that defines how where persistent data such as [the Terraform state](https://www.terraform.io/docs/language/state/purpose.html) are stored.
+Each Terraform configuration may have an associated [backend](/docs/language/settings/backends/index.html) that defines how where persistent data such as [the Terraform state](https://www.terraform.io/docs/language/state/purpose.html) are stored.